knstz4/3380Final/README.md

                      Posts are editable and deletable.
 First time users can create a new username and password.

-Updated:
-URL for the project: <http://chattafinalproject.epizy.com/Chat/>
+Updated URL for the project: <http://chattafinalproject.epizy.com/Chat/>

-sql used to create the users and posts table
+sql used to create the users and posts table:

 CREATE TABLE users (
   id int(11) NOT NULL AUTO_INCREMENT,